 We fell in love with this pair when we dined there and just hearing their story, their passion, their dedication and their complete humility about their top notch offering just makes you want to order more and more and support them.
 Definitely one for a lavish, lazy lunch or a splash-out dinner with wonderful wines suggested by Sean.

 If you’re Irish, you know the now-legendary Gay Byrne expression “There’s One For Everyone In The Audience” from The Late Late Show and that’s something that could be applied to Portush’s Ramore group.
 A collection of six different restaurants and bars, each focused on a different fayre, catering an offering to a different audience, but most importantly: bringing droves of people to the harbour area of this North Antrim seaside town.

 The Harbour Bar is the oldest bar in the town, serving delicious pints as well as showcasing an extensive gin selection upstairs; The Harbour Bistro below has a proper modern pub vibe with indie music blaring and a pizza oven working non-stop.
 Neptune & Prawn offers an Asian-inspired menu amazing cocktails, though to note it is is a no-kids restaurant.
 The Mermaid is a casual, accessible all day offer; The Tourist is their take on fresh fast food with burgers, pizzas, tacos and drinks; and there’s even a Wine Bar too.
 Full details of each establishment are available on their website.

-To hear from some of the food & drinks producers in and around the Causeway Coast, Portrush and beyond, check out this episode of our food and travel podcast Chew The Fat.
+By the way –– obviously this feature is about restaurants, bars and boltholes (and continuing reading for many more) but to hear from some of the food & drinks producers in and around the Causeway Coast, (Limavady to Ballycastle and beyond) check out this episode of our food and travel podcast Chew The Fat.